Jim Byrnes (actor): Life and career

 Byrnes was born in St. Louis, Missouri on September 22, 1948.
 His mother was a homemaker, and his father was a municipal accountant.
-In 1968 he was drafted and served in the Vietnam War for a year in the 196th Infantry Brigade.
+In 1968, during the Vietnam War, Byrnes was drafted and served in the 196th Infantry Brigade for a year.
 He has lived in Vancouver, British Columbia, Canada, since the mid-1970s.
 On February 26, 1972, he was struck by a passing car while he attempted to help move a stalled truck on the Island Highway North of Parksville, which injured his legs and forced them both to be amputated.

-Fifteen years to the day after the accident, he started appearing on Wiseguy as Daniel Burroughs, better known as Lifeguard.
+In 1987, Byrnes started appearing on Wiseguy as Daniel Burroughs, better known as Lifeguard.
 It was his first major role and lasted until 1990.
 Later, he starred in the fantasy television series Highlander: The Series as Joe Dawson, a member of a secret society known as the "Watchers."
-He reprised his role as Joe Dawson in Highlander: Endgame and Highlander: The Source, later installments of the Highlander film series, as well as providing voices for the anime Highlander: The Search for Vengeance.
+He reprised his role as Dawson in Highlander: Endgame and Highlander: The Source, installments of the Highlander film series, as well as providing voices for the anime Highlander: The Search for Vengeance.
 He starred in his own short-lived TV show, called The Jim Byrnes Show.
 He played a recruiting sergeant for the Union Army in an episode of Copper called "The Children of the Battlefield."